Skarlso/jsonpathv2/README.md

 # JsonPathV2 - Origin

 This gem was forked, than re-written from this Gem: [JsonPath](https://github.com/joshbuddy/jsonpath).
 Since the original owner clearly abandoned that project, I took the liberty to fork it, and start fixing it.
 Please feel free to submit any issues you may encounter.
+PRs are very welcomed.

 # JsonPathV2